pixelastic/algolia-indexing/README.md

 This mode is similar to the full atomic, except that it will apply all modifications directly on the production index, without using a temporary index.

-It will still be fast and won't require a plan with a large number of records, but the atomicity cannot be guaranteed for large number of changes.
+This made it more suitable to run on plans where you're limited by the number of records you might have.
+The drawback is that modifications won't be atomic but incremental.

 How it works:

 - Set a unique objectID to each record, based on its content
 - Compare the new records and the existing records in the index
-- Patch the temporary index, removing old records and adding new ones
+- Patch the temporary index by removing old records and adding new ones

 _Note: This mode is not yet implemented._

-## Basic Atomic

-This mode will perform the most basic atomic update.
-It will be slow and will require a plan with a large number of records and operations.

-How it works:

-- Push all records to a temporary index
-- Overwrite the production index with the temporary one

 ## `.verbose()`